skandarchahbouni/nginx_ansible_role/README.md

 # Nginx Ansible Role 📦🛠️

 This project provides an Ansible role for installing and configuring **Nginx** on various hosts.
-By using this role, you can automate the deployment of Nginx, ensuring consistent configuration across multiple servers.

 ## Overview